Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Conclusion

 \section{Conclusion}

 This paper proposes a novel defense method for detecting adversarial patch attacks with defensive patches.
-Two types of defensive patches, named \textit{canary} and \textit{woodpecker}, are imported into the input image to proactively probe or weaken potential adversarial patches.
+Two types of defensive patches, named \textit{canary} and \textit{woodpecker}, are imported into the input image to proactively probe or counteract potential adversarial patches.
 The proposed method provides an effective and efficient solution for adversarial patch attacks in a completely new way.
-A comprehensive experiment demonstrated that our method can achieve very high precision and recall, even facing unknown attack methods.
+A comprehensive experiment demonstrated that our method can achieve high performance and outperform existing defense methods, even facing unknown attack methods.
 The time overhead is also limited.
 Furthermore, we design randomized canary and woodpecker injection patterns to defend against defense-aware attacks.
-The experiments demonstrated that the proposed method is capable of withstanding adaptive attacks.
+The experiment demonstrated that the proposed method is capable of withstanding adaptive attacks.
 We believe that our method can be applied to various object detectors, and is practical in real-world scenarios.